 The Inefficiency of Being Too Curious

-One time leak I noticed I had was checking up on certain things too often.
+One of the time leaks I noticed was checking up on certain things too often.
 I’ve already gotten my email processing down to only once a day, but I found I was still checking up on things like blog comments, feeds, ad revenue, sales through my games site, web traffic, watchlists, and other stats several times per day at random intervals.

 On the one hand, it’s great to have up-to-the-minute information available, but taking in that ever-changing information can become a time drain if done to excess.
 Some days I feel as if I’m infected by the curiosity bug, always wanting to know the very latest information for no particular reason.
 I’d catch myself unconsciously checking up on various information outlets far more frequently than I needed to.
 Perhaps this is a strange form of perfectionism.